LawrenceKarasek/VideoPlayer/README.md

         fetchData();
     }, [fetchData]);

 The fetchData methods calls the getData function in Data.js asynchronously.
-Since Promises are being used with "thenable", it allows the results to be assigned to be state in the component level using setVideos.
-(Note: In a real-world scenario, where there could be multiple components using Videos, state would be stored at the application level using react-redux and the Store rather than at the component level which would allow data access across different components.)
+Since Promises are being used with "thenable", it allows the results to be assigned to the state in setVideos.
+(Note: In a real-world scenario, where there could be multiple components using Videos, state would be stored at the application level using react-redux and the Store (or another application-level mechanism such as useContext) rather than at the component level.
+This would allow data access across different components.)

 ### Data.js

-The getData mtehod in Data.js uses a Promise to asynchronously load json data using 'resolve'.
+The getData method in Data.js uses a Promise to asynchronously load json data using 'resolve'.
 If an error occurs, the Promise returns 'reject' with the error message.
-(Note: In a real-world scenario, data would be retrieved using a remiote request from a remote URL using axios or similar package).
+(Note: In a real-world scenario, data would be retrieved using a remote request from a remote URL using axios or similar plug-in).

     const getData = () => {
     return new Promise((resolve, reject) => {
         try{